Introductory and Geological Sciences Core Courses

 GEOL 2210: Earth and Life History

 A nontechnical survey exploring the 4.5 billion-year history of the interaction between life and the environment.
 Topics include the origin of the Earth, the origin and development of life, the origin and evolution of the continents, the history of the atmosphere and ocean, catastrophic extinctions, and the impact of human evolution.
-Flipped Classroom model (online lectures, in-class activities).
-Flipped model course offered Spring Semesters, Online version offered Summer Semester.
+Active-learning, flipped classroom model (online lectures, in-class activities) offered Fall Semesters, Online version offered Summer Semester.

 GEOL 3400: Principles of Paleontology

 Introduction to paleontology emphasizing paleontologic theory and the study of the morphology and biologic relationships of key groups preserved in the fossil record.
 Lecture, laboratory, and field trip.
-Offered each Fall Semester.
+Offered each Spring Semester.

 GEOL 4/4430: Paleobiogeography